Artists in the Black Coordinator Leah Flanagan with Ian Lee looking at authentic yidaki by Dhapa from Buku-Larrngay Mulka. Photograph by Robyn Ayres

 This publication provides a specific Tasmanian perspective as a companion text for the Australia Council's protocols.
 Respecting Cultures promotes greater awareness of the protocols needed to ensure that Aboriginal artists are acknowledged and their intellectual property and culture is respected and protected.

-The IAACCC is a voluntary code to regulate the conduct of participants in the Indigenous art industry.
+The Indigenous Art Code is a voluntary code to regulate the conduct of participants in the Indigenous art industry.
 Its main aims are to ensure fair and ethical trade with artists, transparency with the promotion and sale of artwork as well as a fair and equitable dispute resolution system for disputes arising under the code.
-The Indigenous Art Code Limited, a public company, was founded to administer the IAACCC.

 The City of Melbourne has developed a code of practice for galleries and retailers of Indigenous art.
 The code is a guide outlining ethical and appropriate ways to display and sell authentic Indigenous art and work with Indigenous artists.